WVUHPC/Introduction-HPC/_episodes/205-software.md

 ~~~
 {: .language-bash}

-This module will load python 2.7.3 and qiime on top of that
+This module will load Python 2.7.3 and qiime on top of that.
+Conda is a particularly good option to install older packages that could still be available on channels like conda-forge and bioconda.

 ## Singularity Containers

 Containers are a software technology that allows us to keep control of the environment where a given code runs.
-Consider for example that you want to run a code in such a way the same code runs on several machines or clusters ensuring that the same libraries are loaded and the same general environment is present.
+Consider for example that you want to run a code in such a way the same code runs on several machines or clusters, ensuring that the same libraries are loaded and the same general environment is present.
 Different clusters could come installed with different compilers, different Linux distributions and different libraries in general.
 Containers can be used to package entire scientific workflows, software and libraries, and even data and move them to several compute infrastructures with complete reproducibility.

 Containers are similar to Virtual Machines, however, the differences are enough to consider them different technologies and those differences are very important for HPC.
-Virtual Machines takes up a lot of system resources.
+Virtual Machines take up a lot of system resources.
 Each Virtual Machine (VM) runs not just a full copy of an operating system, but a virtual copy of all the hardware that the operating system needs to run.
 This quickly adds up to a lot of precious RAM and CPU cycles, valuable resources for HPC.

 In contrast, all that a container requires is enough of an operating system, supporting programs and libraries, and system resources to run a specific program.
 From the user perspective, a container is in most cases a single file that contains the file system, ie a rather complete Unix filesystem tree with all libraries, executables, and data that are needed for a given workflow or scientific computation.